Cold Weather Outdoor Games for Kids

 Don’t fall under the misconception that kids have to stay inside when it’s cold.
 There’s an old Scandinavian phrase, “There’s no such thing as bad weather, only bad clothes.”
 Many Scandinavian parents live by this phrase, insisting children spend time outdoors every day.

-When Linda Åkeson McGurk, a Swedish woman who married an American and moved to Indiana, she realized the stark differences between the nature-centric parenting philosophies she’d grown up with and the American tendency toward screens and time spent indoors.
+When Linda Åkeson McGurk, a Swedish woman who married an American and moved to Indiana, realized the stark differences between the nature-centric parenting philosophies she’d grown up with and the American tendency toward screens and time spent indoors.
 She wrote a book (filled with research alongside her anecdotes) we highly recommend: There’s No Such Thing as Bad Weather.

 Linda recently answered several questions about outdoor play in the winter on her blog.
 Here’s her answer to the question we’ve been asked most often: